This article has been Fact-Checked by Kendall Kennedy MS, RD, RYT

 On the flip side, if you just add flaxseeds on top of your regular diet with any other changes you could definitely gain weight too.

 Micronutrients in flax seeds

-100 grams of flax seeds provides you with approximately (1):
+100 grams of raw flax seeds contains the following vitamins and minerals (1):

 - Manganese: 124% of the DV (Daily Value)

 - Magnesium: 98% of the DV